 Work no longer needs to stop if a developer has completed her part of a sprint.
-She can move on to the next task without having to wait for a new sprint to begin.
+She can move on to the next task without waiting for a new sprint to begin.

 Allow for Specialists

-The team can remain cross-functional however there is also space to allow for specialized resources.
-Sometimes a developer or Ops professional may have skills that are not necessarily shared by others in the group.
-Often his work within a sprint may be minimal compared to others, but he has other tasks that need to be accomplished.
-In Scrumban, is no reason for him to sit on his hands while everyone else finishes their roles.
-By bringing this person’s tasks outside of the individual sprint, he can work in his own stream alongside existing sprints.
+The team can remain cross-functional; however, there is also space to allow for specialized resources.
+Sometimes a developer or Ops professional may have skills not necessarily shared by others in the group.
+His work within a sprint may be minimal compared to others, but he has other tasks that need to be accomplished.
+In Scrumban, he has no reason to sit on his hands while everyone else finishes their roles.
+By bringing this person’s tasks outside of the individual sprint, he can work in his stream alongside existing sprints.

-Scrum and Kanban both offered ways to drastically improve moving projects from initial idea to final completion over previous “waterfall” methods.
-While there are clearly positive features in both approaches, there are inherent flaws which can cause problems down the road.
-By combining the best of Agile and Lean models of project management to create Scrumban, many of these problems can be alleviated, and move toward a better method for creating not only efficient project management tools, but also effective results.
+Scrum and Kanban offered ways to drastically improve moving projects from initial idea to completion over previous “waterfall” methods.
+While both approaches have positive features, inherent flaws can cause problems down the road.
+By combining the best Agile and Lean models of project management to create Scrumban, many of these problems can be alleviated and move toward a better method for designing efficient project management tools and effective results.

 Also Read: WHEN TO CHOOSE BETWEEN KANBAN, SCRUM OR BOTH